-To create or modify the CEPR CPS supplement extracts from scratch, first download the raw data joint Bureau of the Census-Bureau of Labor Statistics CPS home page.
+To create or modify the CEPR CPS supplement extracts from scratch, first download the raw data joint Bureau of the Census-Bureau of Labor Statistics CPS FTP page.

 Once you have the data you need, load (a) all the program files from the CEPR CPS supplement extract you’d like to use (see the menu on the right) and (b) all the Basic CPS program files below into the same directory.
 Then, run the CPS supplement master “do file” in Stata.
 This will create the CEPR CPS supplement extract, including all the key labor-market variables from the Basic CPS.

-Before runing the supplement’s “master” program, you will have to adjust the directory structure at the top of the supplement’s “master” file so that it matches the directory structure in your computer.
+Before running the supplement’s “master” program, you will have to adjust the directory structure at the top of the supplement’s “master” file so that it matches the directory structure in your computer.

 Since we regularly update files, we recommend that if you use the CEPR CPS supplement extracts for a particular project that you copy the versions of the data files you use in your analysis into a write-protected directory.
 That way, you’ll always be able to reproduce your earlier analysis, even if we’ve made subsequent revisions to the CEPR extracts.